 Periodicals refer to publications that publish content through scheduled intervals.
 Common publishing intervals are daily, weekly, monthly, quarterly (every 3 months), and semiannually (twice a year).
 Popular periodical formats include newspapers and magazines and are non-academic.
 They are technically considered journals as they tend to publish content relating to matters of current interest.
 Academic journals are distinguished from newspapers and magazines as they are research-oriented, and include citations.
-Journals that are peer-reviewed are those that utilize a board of experts (peers) to scrutinize article submissions for scientific rigor (methods), and will be labelled "peer-reviewed" in the library catalog.
+Journals that are peer-reviewed are those that utilize a board of experts (peers) to scrutinize article submissions for scientific rigor (methods) and will be labeled "peer-reviewed" in the library catalog.
 Newspapers and magazines may be identified by their formats by name ("newspaper" or "magazine") within the catalog, but not necessarily.
 When in doubt open the periodical online to verify if it is a newspaper, magazine, or academic journal.

 The following are links to online periodicals: